 There are around 3 million NGOs in India but none are quite like Snehalaya!

-With 18 projects across the four key areas of health, education, rehabilitation and awareness for marginalized women and children, we are small but mighty, and have received the President’s Dr Durgabai Deshmukh Award and featured on Amir Khan’s Satyamev Jayate TV show in 2012.
+With over 20 projects across the four key areas of health, education, rehabilitation, and awareness for marginalized women and children, we are small but mighty, and have received the President’s Dr Durgabai Deshmukh Award and featured on Amir Khan’s Satyamev Jayate TV show in 2012.

 We are a grassroots organisation serving over 19,000 beneficiaries a year, providing the support and services to free them from poverty and discrimination.
-We are also active at local, national and international levels networking and sharing best practice to advocate for and inform them of their rights.
+We are also active at local, national, and international levels networking and sharing best practices to advocate for and inform them of their rights.

-Our primary focus on women and children affected by the sex industry and HIV/AIDS.
-However we seek to understand and address the root causes that lead to the exploitation of sex workers and spread of HIV/AIDS which benefit others, including victims of violence, unmarried mothers and their unborn and new-born babies, adoptive parents, slum communities, low-income households, LGBTQ communities, youths and men living with HIV/AIDS.
+Our primary focus is on women and children affected by the sex industry and HIV/AIDS.
+However, we seek to understand and address the root causes that lead to the exploitation of sex workers and the spread of HIV/AIDS which benefit others, including victims of violence, unmarried mothers and their unborn and new-born babies, adoptive parents, slum communities, low-income households, LGBTQ communities, youths and men living with HIV/AIDS.

 Our team is happy to visit your organisation to meet with you and your colleagues to talk more about the work we do, and how you can be involved.

 You can also arrange to visit our offices and projects in Ahmednagar, Pune or Mumbai.

 Call 9970982505 or email firstname.lastname@example.org

 We have nearly 30 years of experience and reliability working with and for our women and children.